soldni/elasticsearch-demo/README.md

 ## Caveats

 - the binary of trec_eval in `bin` has been compiled on OS X 10.11 using `llvm`.
 Depending on your system, you might need to recompile it from scratch.
+The source code is avaliable from [the NIST website](http://trec.nist.gov/trec_eval/trec_eval_latest.tar.gz).